Its name doesn’t exactly roll off the tongue, but could garcinia cambogia be the secret to weight loss and more?

-Most studies have been based on around 3000mg of garcinia cambogia daily.
+Most studies have been based on 900 mg to 3000mg of HCA of garcinia cambogia daily.

 Dosage recommendations on commercially available pills are generally lower, around 300mg – 1600mg daily.

+It’s important to know that not all garcinia cambogia is created equal.
 The HCA content is key to the potential fat-metabolising action of this herbal compound.
-Your garcinia cambogia should have an HCA concentration of at least 50%.
+Your garcinia cambogia should have an HCA concentration of at least 50%.23

 If you experience any unwanted side effects while taking products containing garcinia cambogia, stop taking them immediately.